 After the simulation, participants engage in meaningful discussions about how our community can address these challenges.
 They are prompted to think critically about the systems in place and explore how we can all work together to create solutions that lift people out of poverty and support families in need.
 Participating in the Poverty Simulation is an opportunity to not only gain insight into the realities of living in poverty, but also to be part of a larger movement toward change.

 Whether you’re a business leader, educator, healthcare professional, or simply a concerned citizen, your involvement in these discussions can help make Berks County a more equitable place for everyone.
 After participating in the poverty simulation, community leaders will be equipped to make decisions in their work while keeping the barriers faced by the people they serve in mind.
 Join us in this vital effort to make a difference.
-You can RSVP to the event by clicking here.
+You can stay up to date on all the foundation’s events by clicking here.

 Thanks to the generosity of our community, Berks County Community Foundation now manages nearly 400 funds totaling over $140 million.
 Since we were founded in 1994, donors have worked with us to establish these funds to support the causes and organizations that are most important to them.
 Are you interested in giving back to your community?
-Sparking change in Berks County starts with defining your charitable goals.
+Sparking change in Berks County starts with defining your charitable goals to create a fund.
 We can help you achieve those goals, no matter the cause or motivation.
 Let us help make a difference to what matters most to you.

 One way to spark change is to determine how you want to support the community.
 What causes interest you most?
 We have created a short questionnaire to set your journey of generosity in motion.
 The questionnaire starts by asking, “What do you hope to achieve with your fund?”